 2. See Crowley, The Book of Thoth pp. 9–10, ‘The Double Loop in the Zodiac’.

 © Oliver St John 2018

 This essay appears in the collection, Babalon Unveiled!
 Thelemic Monographs.

+The dual Sekhet-Maat illustration is from The Egyptian Tarot of Thelema, created and drawn by Oliver St. John.
 Sickle-Maat-Lion hieroglyph and ‘Double Loop of the Zodiac’ drawn by Oliver St. John.